vtcoders/mw/README.md

 - **destroy** removes the subscription from the server.
 Server responds to all clients with *destroy*

+- **P#={JSON}** sends a subscription payload (P) to the server.
+  Note: it's not using the socket.IO-like protocol.
+  - # is the subscription ID
+  - **{JSON}** is the stringified JSON of the readerFunc() arguements
+  - Note: this cannot conflict with all other message types given that it is not a JSON string with the leading **P=**.
+    This message is sent more often than all other messages and so should be checked for first.

 ## Server to Client Subscription Commands